A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining

-On the other hand, from Sections 8 and 9 of this paper, it is easy to see that the selfish mining pool's revenue function ((3) of Eyal and Sirer \cite{Eya:2014}) is not based on a rigorously mathematical calculation by using the Markov reward processes.
-Therefore, it is easy to see that the Eyal and Sirer's parameter $\gamma$ will not play any role in the revenue analysis of blockchain selfish mining under a rigorously mathematical setting.
+From Sections 8 and 9 of this paper, it is easy to see that the selfish mining pool's revenue function ((3) of Eyal and Sirer \cite{Eya:2014}) is not based on a rigorous mathematical calculation by using the Markov reward processes.
+Therefore, it is easy to see that Eyal and Sirer's parameter $\gamma$ will not play any role in the revenue analysis of blockchain selfish mining under a rigorous mathematical setting.

 \textbf{(c) States }$k$\textbf{ for }$k\geq2$\textbf{ can not exist in Figure 1 of Eyal and Sirer \cite{Eya:2014}.}

 From Figure 10 of this paper, it is easy to see that there do not exist states $2,3,4,\ldots$, unless introducting a block-detained probability sequence $\left\{ p_{k}:k=2,3,4,\ldots\right\} $.
 Therefore, there can not exist the Markov chain (Figure 1 of Eyal and Sirer \cite{Eya:2014}) in the blockchain selfish mining.
 Based on this, we explain the realistic background that the Markov chain of Eyal and Sirer \cite{Eya:2014} can be related to.